-Nursing programs are competitive.
 You'll need good grades—and more—to be admitted into a nursing program.
-Here are some of the advantages of preparing at the University of Minnesota, Morris.
+Here are some of the advantages of preparing at the University of Minnesota, Morris:

 - University of Minnesota Infrastructure

-- As part of a major research university, the Morris campus provides access to digital and technological resources not usually found on residential undergraduate campuses, including courses delivered via interactive distance technology.
+- As part of a major research university, Morris provides access to digital and technological resources not usually found on residential undergraduate campuses.

-- Studying abroad helps prepare students for international health service trips common in medical professions.
+- Nearly half of Morris students graduate having done international study.
+Studying abroad helps prepare students for the international health service trips common in medical professions.

 - Community Connections